SkeldJS/Hindenburg/pages/Plugins/configuration.md

 ## Listen for config updates
-As the config for Hindenburg can be modified during runtime, it may be of interest to _listen_ for changes as they come through, maybe to re-listen on another port.
+As the config for Waterway can be modified during runtime, it may be of interest to _listen_ for changes as they come through, maybe to re-listen on another port.

-See the [Lifecycle Methods](https://hindenburg.js.org/pages/plugins/lifecycle-methods.html#onconfigupdateoldconfig-any-newconfig-any) page for the API reference.
+See the [Lifecycle Methods](https://waterway.js.org/pages/plugins/lifecycle-methods.html#onconfigupdateoldconfig-any-newconfig-any) page for the API reference.